 Having worked with investment professionals for many years calculating, analyzing and presenting performance returns, I have seen many approaches to using benchmarks.
 Sadly, many wealth managers are misrepresenting or using an inappropriate benchmark.

 The CFA Institute has published the following list of criteria for a valid benchmark which is part of the CIPM program: measurable, investable, appropriate, unambiguous, reflective of current investment opinion, specified in advance and able to be owned.
-To sum it up, it should reflect an appropriate comparison to how the investors assets are invested to provide a comparison to how the assets performed.
+To sum it up, it should reflect an appropriate comparison to how the investor’s assets are invested to provide a comparison of how the assets performed.